-Laura is a life-long Rangers supporter and is a season ticket holder whose commitment to fan representation is build on the belief that the best people to protect and rebuild Rangers Football Club after the events of recent years are those who care most about it – the fans.
+Laura is a life-long Rangers supporter and is a season ticket holder whose commitment to fan representation is built on the belief that the best people to protect and rebuild Rangers Football Club after the events of recent years are those who care most about it – the fans.

 She has worked in social care and admin roles, and been an office bearer in local political and community groups.
 She first joined the Club 1872 board in 2016 after taking part in working groups prior to the first elections.